History of Chris Paul in Timeline

 In 2015, Chris Paul led the NBA in assists.

-In 2015, Chris Paul led the league in shooting percentage from the right elbow, demonstrating his proficiency as a midrange shooter.
+In 2015, Chris Paul led the league in shooting percentage from the right elbow, showcasing his proficiency as a midrange shooter.

-In January of the 2015-16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.
+In January of the 2015–16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Blake Griffin and DeAndre Jordan at various points due to injury.

-On June 28, 2017, Chris Paul was traded to the Houston Rockets from the Los Angeles Clippers.
-The Clippers received Patrick Beverley, Sam Dekker, Montrezl Harrell, Darrun Hilliard, DeAndre Liggins, Lou Williams, Kyle Wiltjer, a future first-round pick, and cash considerations in exchange for Paul.
+On June 28, 2017, Chris Paul was traded to the Houston Rockets from the Los Angeles Clippers for Patrick Beverley, Sam Dekker, Montrezl Harrell, Darrun Hilliard, DeAndre Liggins, Lou Williams, Kyle Wiltjer, a future first-round pick, and cash considerations.
+Paul wanted to play with James Harden and opted into his contract to facilitate the trade.

-In 2017, Chris Paul debuted for the Houston Rockets in their season-opening win over the defending champion Golden State Warriors.
-He scored only four points on 2-for-9 shooting.
-He missed the next 14 games due to a knee injury.
+In 2017, Chris Paul debuted for the Rockets in their season-opening win against the Golden State Warriors, scoring four points.
+It was later revealed that he was playing through a knee injury and missed the next 14 games.

 2017: All-Defensive Honors

-July 8, 2018: Contract Extension with the Rockets
+July 8, 2018: Signed a Four-Year Contract Extension with the Rockets

 On July 8, 2018, Chris Paul signed a four-year, $160 million maximum contract extension with the Houston Rockets.